David C. Campbell, M.D., M.Ed.

 President & CEO

 Dr. Campbell is a native of St. Louis and a graduate of Saint Louis University School of Medicine.
 He is board certified in Family Practice, and has a masters degree in education from Temple University.
 He is veteran of 7 1/2 years in the United States Navy, and has over 15 years of experience as a residency program director.
 Dr. Campbell has served as a national consultant for the American Academy of Family Physicians’ “RAP” Residency Assistance Program (1989-2001), St. Louis County Department of Health’s Chief Medicine Officer (2000-2006), president of the Missouri Academy of Family Physicians (2006-2007), and Executive Director of La Clinica (2006-2008).

-Stacy joined the Institute for Family Medicine in 2014 as a Family Nurse Practitioner.
+Stacy joined iFM Community Medicine in 2014 as a Family Nurse Practitioner.
 She is board certified by the American Academy of Nurse Practitioners.
 Stacy is a native of the area and obtained her bachelor’s degree from the University of Missouri-Columbia and her master’s degree in the Science of Nursing from St. Louis University.
-Prior to joining the team at IFM, Stacy’s most recent clinical experience includes nursing in the Cardiovascular Intensive Care Unit and also in Perioperative surgery services both within St. Louis area hospitals.
-Stacy splits her time between various community-based health programs including several of the St. Louis Crisis Nursery locations and Every Child’s Hope.
+Prior to joining the team at iFM, Stacy’s most recent clinical experience includes nursing in the Cardiovascular Intensive Care Unit and also in Perioperative surgery services both within St. Louis area hospitals.
+Stacy splits her time with iFM between Hancock Health Clinic and our administrative office, where she works as our Clinical Director.
 Stacy is an active member of Sigma Theta Tau International Nursing Honor Society and St. Louis Nurses for Advanced Practice.
 In her free time, she enjoys traveling, relaxing on her patio and spending time with her family.

 Director of Program Operations